 realign.
 These feelings of the “baby blues” are often gone within the first 10 days after delivery.

 However, some women experience deep, painful, long lasting depression which is known as postpartum depression.
-These Moms often feel like bad mothers, some find it hard to connect emotionally with their babies, and they often find it hard to seek help.

 For more information about our Postpartum Depression counselling please call us 705-735-9107.